shoeper/seafile-docs/changelog/server-changelog.md

 * Show broken libraries in user's library page (so they can contact admin for help)
 * [fix] Fix cache for thumbnail in sharing link
 * [fix] Enable copy files from read-only shared libraries to other libraries
-* [fix] Open image gallery popup in grid view when clicking the thumbnail image
+* [fix] Open image gallery pop-up in grid view when clicking the thumbnail image

 ### 5.0.3 (2015.12.17)